Judiciary of Ukraine: Abolished high courts with specialized jurisdiction

 The rulings of the High (sometimes translated as Supreme) Administrative Court of Ukraine could not be appealed.

 Officers

 Judges

+In 2012 Ukraine had about 8,000 judges.

 Since the juridical reform of 2016 judges are appointed by the President of Ukraine upon their nomination by the Supreme Council of Justice.
 Prior judges were appointed by presidential decree for a period of five years, after which the Ukrainian parliament confirmed them for life in an attempt to insulate them from politics.
 This five year probation period was also abolished in 2016.
 Judges are protected from dismissal (save in instances of gross misconduct).
 Immunity from prosecution was guaranteed to judges until 2016.
 (This immunity could be lifted by parliament.)
 Currently a judge is protected from liability resulting from their judicial actions only.

-Ukraine has about 8,000 judges.